 In addition, it's also important to remember that, when we see a passage about judgement, being judged doesn't imply that someone will be punished without end anyway (or even that they'll be punished at all).
-First of all, judgement can be a good thing (as the judgement of the body of Christ at the judgement seat of Christ, among other scriptural judgements,689 should make clear).
-But second of all, many of the punishments based on negative judgements throughout the
+First of all, judgement can be a good thing (as the judgement of the body of Christ at the judgement seat of Christ, among other scriptural judgements,696 should make clear).
+But second of all, many of the punishments based on negative judgements throughout the Bible eventually ended (or were promised to be reversed in the future697), so we'd have no basis for simply assuming that doesn't apply to the judgement

-688 But the fearful, and unbelieving, and the abominable, and murderers, and whoremongers, and sorcerers, and idolaters, and all liars, shall have their part in the lake which burneth with fire and brimstone: which is the second death. - Revelation 21:8
+695 But the fearful, and unbelieving, and the abominable, and murderers, and whoremongers, and sorcerers, and idolaters, and all liars, shall have their part in the lake which burneth with fire and brimstone: which is the second death. - Revelation 21:8

-689 With my soul have I desired thee in the night; yea, with my spirit within me will I seek thee early: for when thy judgments are in the earth, the inhabitants of the world will learn righteousness. - Isaiah 26:9
+696 With my soul have I desired thee in the night; yea, with my spirit within me will I seek thee early: for when thy judgments are in the earth, the inhabitants of the world will learn righteousness. - Isaiah 26:9